 Kyloic Aged Garlic Extract Types

-There are many different types Kyloic supplements.
-When this review was updated the Kyloic.com website listed 25 different types of supplements.
+There are many different types of Kyloic supplements.
+The Kyloic.com website listed 25 different versions.
 These range from the cardiovascular formula –Formula 100 – which has 600 mg of age garlic extract per 2 capsules to supplements for focus (Kyloic Brain Focus) which has no age garlic extract.

 The table below summarizes the amount of age garlic extract in the different types of Kyloic supplements: